cognitedata/opcua-extractor-net/README.md

 The server is capable of generating history for events and simple and complex datapoints, as well as generating periodic updates, events and changes over time.
 It can also optionally simulate some types of buggy server behavior.

-If the server is run with pubsub enabled, a local instance of mosquitto must be running for the server to start at all.
-This is due to a bug in the OPC-UA SDK.

 ## Development
 You will need .net 6.0.
 Then simply run `dotnet build` to compile, or `dotnet run --project ExtractorLauncher` to compile and run.

-The compiler may complain about OpcUaExtractorSetup, which isn't generally necessary to compile during development.
+The compiler may complain about OpcUaExtractorSetup and OpcUaServiceManager, which aren't generally necessary to compile during development.
 You can use `dotnet build Test` or `dotnet build ExtractorLauncher` to only compile some parts.

 For testing metrics, a good solution is the prom-stack found [here](https://github.com/evnsio/prom-stack)